onlinestarsite/OnlineStar-Adut-Telegram-Directory/README.md

 # 🔥 Main Features

-## Telegram Channel Discovery
+## Telegram Adult 18+ Channel Discovery

-Explore thousands of public Telegram channels and groups sorted by categories and popularity.
+Explore thousands of Adult Telegram channels and groups sorted by categories and popularity.

 ---